History of Spain (1808–1874): Moderado rule (1843–1849)

-Rule by pronunciamento (1849–1856)
+Rule by Pronunciamento (1849–1856)

 Ramón Narváez was succeeded by Juan Bravo Murillo, a practical man and a seasoned politician.
 Murillo carried the same authoritarian tendencies as Narváez but made serious efforts to advance Spanish industry and commerce.
 He surrounded himself with technocrats who attempted to take an active role in the advancement of the Spanish economy.
 An aggressive policy of financial reform was coupled with an equally aggressive policy of infrastructure improvement enabled by Alejandro Mon's financial reforms in the preceding decade.
 A serious effort to build a rail network in Spain was begun by the Murillo government.

 Murillo, facing the issue of anti-clericalism, signed a concordat with the Vatican on the issue of religion in Spain; it was conclusively decided that Roman Catholicism remained the state religion of Spain, but that the contribution of the church in education would be regulated by the state.
 In addition, the state renounced desamortización, the process of selling church lands.
 Murillo's negotiations with the Papacy were aided by Narváez's role in the Revolutions of 1848 in the Italian states, where he had led Spanish soldiers in the pope's defense against revolutionaries.

 Murillo, flush with economic and international successes, announced a series of policies on 2 December 1852 to the cortes.
 Prominent among the reforms he suggested were the reduction of the powers of the cortes as a whole in favor of Murillo's office as President of the Council of Ministers, and the ability for the executive to legislate by decree in times of crisis.
-Twelve days later, the cortes successfully convinced the queen to sack Murillo and find a new minister.
+Twelve days later, the cortes successfully convinced the queen to sack Juan Bravo Murillo and find a new minister.

 The next President of the Council of Ministers, Federico Roncali, governed briefly, and did well to maintain a civil atmosphere with the cortes after Murillo's flamboyance.
 The army, dissatisfied with Roncali a few months later, convinced the queen to oust him, replacing him with General Francisco Lersundi.
 The cortes, which by then were unsatisfied with the army's intervening in government affairs, arranged for Luis José Sartorius, the Count of San Luis, to be named President of the Council of Ministers.
 Sartorius – who had gained power only by betraying Luis González Bravo and following the fortunes of General Narváez – was notorious for falsifying election results in favor of his co-conspirators and himself.
 His appointment as President of the Council of Ministers drew violent agitation from the liberal wing of the Spanish government.